 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, or depression.
-Tell your doctor if you have a history of heart or blood vessel disease, heart block, fainting, low blood pressure, slow heart rate, or have had a recent heart attack or stroke.
-Tell your doctor if you drink alcohol.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart problems, blood vessel disease, low blood pressure, or had a recent heart attack or stroke.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.